skranz/RTutorSAGI/README.md

 # ...
 ```

-By default, if a variable is assigned it does not matter which function the user uses.
-However, if just a single call like `colnames("dat")` is stated, RTutor requires the user to use this function `colnames`.
-Unfortunately, there were no informative automatic messages for the user to make her aware of this issue.
+If a variable is assigned, it does not matter by default which function the user uses.
+However, if just a call like `colnames("dat")` is stated, RTutor requires the user to use exactly that function `colnames`.
+Unfortunately, there were no informative automatic messages that made the student aware of this issue.
 In the new RTutor version, the user gets a better message if she got an equivalent solution with a different call.
 E.g. if she typed

 ```r
 names(dat)